End of temporary storage

 When temporary storage is ended with release for free circulation or a special import procedure, such as inward processing, the reference number and date of the decision on release must be entered in the records.
 A copy of the decision on release is attached to the records.

-The temporary storage operator releases the goods for free circulation against a decision on release printed out from the import system of Customs (ITU).
+The temporary storage operator releases the goods for free circulation against a decision on release printed out from the Customs system.
 If, in connection with the release of the goods from the temporary storage facility, discrepancies are detected between the details indicated in the decision on release and the entries in the temporary storage records, the temporary storage operator can still release the goods, with certain exceptions.

 Permitted discrepancies between the stock records and the decision on release for import